Search for $X(3872)\to\pi^0\chi_{c0}$ and $X(3872)\to\pi\pi\chi_{c0}$ at BESIII: Calculation of Upper Limits

-The fit variation that results in the largest upper limit for $X(3872)\to\pi^0\chi_{c0}$ is a fit with a first order polynomial function where the signal function has a mass shifted $+1$ MeV$/c^2$ from the nominal value, an internal width of 1.39 MeV, a resolution increased by 20\%, and a beam energy shifted $-1$ MeV.
-For $X(3872)\to\pi^+\pi^-\chi_{c0}$, the variation that results in the largest upper limit is a fit with a second order polynomial function where the signal function has a mass shifted $+1$ MeV$/c^2$, an internal width of 1.39 MeV, an increased resolution by 20\%, a fit range 50 MeV narrower than the nominal range, and a beam energy shifted $+1$ MeV.
-For $X(3872)\to\pi^0\pi^0\chi_{c0}$, the variation that results in the largest upper limit is a fit with a third order polynomial function where the signal function has a mass shifted $-1$ MeV, and an increased resolution by 20\%.
+The fit variation that results in the largest upper limit for $X(3872)\to\pi^0\chi_{c0}$ is a fit with a first order polynomial function where the signal function has a mass shifted $+1$ MeV$/c^2$ from the nominal value, an internal width of 1.39 MeV, a resolution increased by 20\%, a beam energy shifted $-1$ MeV, and the $\omega\chi_{c0}$ background scale decreased by 5.8\%.
+For $X(3872)\to\pi^+\pi^-\chi_{c0}$, the variation that results in the largest upper limit is a fit with a second order polynomial function where the signal function has an increased resolution by 20\%, fit range narrowed by 50 MeV/$c^2$, a beam energy shifted $-1$ MeV, and the $\pi\pi\psi(2S)$ background scale increased by 20\%.
+For $X(3872)\to\pi^0\pi^0\chi_{c0}$, the variation that results in the largest upper limit is a fit with a third order polynomial function where the signal function has a mass shifted $-1$ MeV/$c^2$, an increased resolution by 20\%, and the $\pi\pi\psi(2S)$ background scale increased by 20\%.